-The main class symbol C is assigned to ships built in accordance with the requirements of the Rules or other rules recognised as equivalent, and maintained in a condition considered satisfactory by the Society.
-The period of class (or interval between class renewal surveys) assigned to a ship is maximum 5 years.
+The main class symbol C is assigned to ships built in accordance with the requirements of the Rules or other rules recognized as equivalent and maintained in a condition considered satisfactory by the Society.
+The period of class (or interval between class renewal surveys) assigned to a ship is a maximum of 5 years.

 With the 5 year class period is to be understood as being the highest class granted by the Society.

 The construction mark identifies the procedure under which the yacht and its main equipment or arrangements have been surveyed for the initial assignment of the Class.